 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The Addams Family, which, at its foundation, is a macabre satire of the traditional American nuclear family, isn't so much scary as it is quirky, especially by today's standards.
-The characters are likeable and generous, and their behavior, albeit weird, isn't intended to cause harm.
-While some of the images may be a little strong for young children, the show is fine for tweens.
+This series, which, at its foundation, is a macabre satire of the traditional American nuclear family, isn't so much scary as it is quirky, especially by today's standards.
+The characters are likeable and generous, and their behavior, although weird, isn't intended to cause harm.
+While some of the images may be a little strong for young children,The Addams Family is fine for tweens.
 (Just be sure to fill them in on why Gomez and Morticia smoke all the time without garnering a peep of protest from friends or family members.)

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.